lrodero/cats-effect-tutorial/tutorial.md

 line through the writer and loops back to the beginning.
 Easy, right :) ?

 So we are done with our `echoProtocol` method, good!
-But we still miss the part of our server that will list for new connections and create `Fiber`s to attend them.
+But we still miss the part of our server that will list for new connections and create fibers to attend them.
 Let's work on that, we implement that functionality in another method that takes as input the `java.io.ServerSocket` instance that will listen for
 clients: